-- 1 Flip the Reset Switch to "Use position" in the compartment lid on the back of the remote control. - 2 While holding down the MENU button, press and release the IMAGE ADJ. button the number of corresponding times you would like to set the number of the remote control code for the projector.
+- 1 Check the Reset Switch to "Use position" in the compartment lid on the back of the remote control. - 2 During holding down the MENU button, press the IMAGE ADJ. button corresponding times to the number of the remote control code for the projector.